Rotterdam: Composition

-The municipality of Rotterdam is part of the Rotterdam–The Hague metropolitan area which, as of 2015, covers an area of 1,130 km^{2}, of which 990 km km^{2} is land, and has a population of approximately 2,563,197.
+The municipality of Rotterdam is part of the Rotterdam–The Hague metropolitan area, which, as of 2015, covers an area of 1,130 km^{2}, of which 990 km km^{2} is land, and has a population of approximately 2,563,197.
 As of 2019, the municipality itself occupies an area of 325.79 km^{2}, 208.80 km^{2} of which is land, and is home to 638,751 inhabitants.
 Its population peaked at 731,564 in 1965, but the dual processes of suburbanization and counterurbanization saw this number steadily decline over the next 2 decades, reaching 560,000 by 1985.
 Although Rotterdam has experienced population growth since then, it has done so at a slower pace than comparable cities in the Netherlands, like Amsterdam, The Hague and Utrecht.

 Rotterdam consists of 14 submunicipalities: Centrum, Charlois (including Heijplaat), Delfshaven, Feijenoord, Hillegersberg-Schiebroek, Hook of Holland, Hoogvliet, IJsselmonde, Kralingen-Crooswijk, Noord, Overschie, Pernis, and Prins Alexander (the most populous submunicipality with around 85,000 inhabitants).
-One other area, Rozenburg, does have an official submunicipality status since 18 March 2010.
-Since the status of a submunicipality was lifted on 19 March 2014, it became an integral part of the municipality of Rotterdam.
+One other area, Rozenburg, has had an official submunicipality status since 18 March 2010.
+Since the status of a submunicipality was lifted on 19 March 2014, it has become an integral part of the municipality of Rotterdam.

-The size of the municipality of Rotterdam is the result of the amalgamation of the following former municipalities, some of which were a submunicipality prior to 19 March 2014:
+The size of the municipality of Rotterdam is the result of the amalgamation of the following former municipalities, some of which were submunicipalities prior to 19 March 2014: